All the King's Men (1971 film): History

 Robert Penn Warren's novel, published in Russian in 1968, immediately attracted the attention of the reading public, and the idea of a film adaptation arose in Soviet cinematographic circles.
 Stanislav Rostotsky from Mosfilm and Alexander Gutkovich from BSSR Gosteleradio applied almost simultaneously to make the adaptation.
-The personal involvement of Pyotr Masherov, First Secretary of the Central Committee of the Communist Party of Belarus, tilted the decision in favor of the Belarusian version.
+The personal involvement of Pyotr Masherov, First Secretary of the Central Committee of the Communist Party of Byelorussia, tilted the decision in favor of the Belarusian version.

-The film was shot by Belarusian television at a Mosfilm Studio, mostly in Klaipeda and Palanga.
+The film was shot by Belarusian television at a Mosfilm Studio, mostly in Klaipėda and Palanga.
 After shooting, Gutkovich was suspended from cutting as a result of behind-the-scenes intrigues.
 Cutting was entrusted instead to Naum Ardashnikov, who worked on the film as director of photography.

 The part of Willy Stark became Georgiy Zhzhonov's favorite role.
 Pavel Luspekayev initially played Willy Stark, although he died after filming only a third of the material.
 Everything had to be reshot from the beginning.
 After Luspekaev's death, several actors auditioned for his role, including Sergei Bondarchuk, Armen Dzhigarkhanyan, Andrei Popov, and Oleg Efremov.
 Mikhail Kozakov, who plays Jack Burden, suggested Georgiy Zhzhonov for the role.
 Anecdotally, an American consultant was invited to judge the actors' authenticity for the role, and he selected Zhzhonov as having the most suitable appearance to play an American governor.